carissalow/rapids/docs/develop/test_cases.rst

     - The screen delta data contains 1 record to represent an ``unlock`` episode that falls across the boundary of 2 epochs.
 Namely the ``unlock`` episode starts in one epoch and ends in the next, thus there is a record for ``unlock`` episodes that fall across ``night`` to ``morning``, ``morning`` to ``afternoon`` and finally ``afternoon`` to ``night``
     - The testing is done for ``unlock`` episode_type.
     - There is one screen data file each for testing both iOS and Android data formats.
+    - There is also an additional for both android and iOS that contains no raw input data for testing empty data files